moiseevigor/moiseevigor.github.io/_appendices/2026-07-06-cosmic-web-B1-transport-models.md

   $$\rho_c = 5$$ (in units of the mean).
 - **Damping.** At first crossing, remove $$\beta = 0.6$$ (60%) of the velocity
-  components perpendicular to the local filament axis $$e_3$$ (minor eigenvector of the tidal tensor of the model's own density, smoothed at 2 h⁻¹Mpc, refreshed every third step); never touch the along-axis component.
+  components perpendicular to the local filament axis $$e_3$$ (minor eigenvector of the tidal tensor computed from the model's own density via the Poisson equation, smoothed at 2 h⁻¹Mpc, refreshed every third step);
+  never touch the along-axis component.

 Three fixed numbers ($$\beta$$, $$\rho_c$$, the smoothing scale).
 Held-out:
 4.52 ± 0.18 voxels against the ZA's 4.98 ± 0.27 (−9%), within 0.05 of the